Your basket is currently empty!

 The Origin Of Name Of The Chrysanthemum

 The original colour of the chrysanthemum is a golden yellow.
 We know from the name.
-That’s because the first part of the name comes from the Ancient Greek word chrysos meaning golden.
+The first part of the name comes from the Ancient Greek word chrysos meaning golden.
 The end of the word comes from the Greek for flower – ‘anthemon‘.

 Chrysanthemum and Dahlia Leaves